Immortalin/slate-operational-transform/README.md

 Open two different browsers and navigate to `localhost:3000`, all changes in one browser should be mirrored in another.
 ## Caveat Emptor
 - This is a demo, there are a lot of optimizations and features missing
-- Invoking JSON0-ot-diff on every edit is not very efficient
+- Invoking JSON0-ot-diff on every edit [is not very efficient](https://github.com/ottypes/json1/issues/13)
 - A better way would be to either [manually annotate the various slate operations](https://github.com/qqwee/slate-ottype) or to add a debounce of some sort.
-A debounce would tradeoff between granularity (import for good UX) versus performance.
-Of course there are other ways such as separate thread of computing operations using WebWrokers etc. The holy grail would be to implement the transformation function using Slate's [native Operation type](https://github.com/ianstormtaylor/slate/blob/master/packages/slate/src/interfaces/operation.ts). (there are 9 operations, but that takes a lot of time so it is faster to piggy back off ShareDB unless you have a team of engineers willing to build a solution from ground up.)
+A debounce would trade off between granularity (important for good UX) versus performance.
+Of course there are other ways such as separate thread of computing operations using WebWorkers etc. The holy grail would be to implement the transformation function using Slate's [native Operation type](https://github.com/ianstormtaylor/slate/blob/master/packages/slate/src/interfaces/operation.ts). (there are 9 operations, but that takes a lot of time to build and debug so it is faster to piggy back off ShareDB unless you have a team of engineers willing to build a solution from ground up.)
 - Multi-cursors, presence, live chat etc. are left as an exercise to the reader.
 ## Literature